razashoaib/react-restapi-example/README.md

 # Call Simple Rest API Using ReactJS

-This project contains a small implementation of a simple rest api which gets the JSON from publically available rest api and renders it in an HTML list.
-Moreover this project also uses FontAwesome icons pack for reactjs.
+This is a small project to show how you can call a simple rest api which gets the JSON from publically available rest api and renders it in an HTML list.
+Moreover this project also shows how you can use FontAwesome icons pack for reactjs.

 ## Output